NianWang-HJJGCDX/DNMGDT/README.md

     ...
     imgs_hazy = glob.glob('F:\\dataset\\NTIRE2018\\O-HAZE\\hazy\\*.jpg')
 ```
-After that, you should change to test "test_ohaze()" function as
+After that, you should change to  "test_ohaze()" function as
 ```
 if __name__ =='__main__':
     test_ohaze()